 Some heat treatment procedures are relatively mild, involving temperatures of about 400 degrees Celsius for brief periods of time.
 These are commonly used on pink sapphires from the mines of Madagascar and may also be applied to Madagascar’s coveted padparadscha sapphires.

-When corundum is heated to between 1200-1600 degrees Celsius, star sapphires can be created or improved, however, since the demand for transparent rough has increased in recent decades, treatments to create asterism are not frequently encountered.
+When corundum is heated to between 1200-1600 degrees Celsius, star sapphires can be created or improved.
+However, since the demand for transparent rough has increased in recent decades, treatments to create asterism are not frequently encountered.
 As trends along these lines continue into 2020, the transparent rough continues to be more valuable in their natural state.
 But that means those multitude of stones could still be subject to enhancing treatments.

 While some consumers have learned to accept heat-treated stones, even without disclosure, connoisseurs prize those rare stones that show fine color and clarity without this enhancement.

 What Does It Mean When A Stone Is Filled?

 Cavities and fractures within the stone can compromise a sapphire’s clarity.
 Today, many gems have been heated and infused with a chemical flux in order to improve their clarity, luster and durability.
 At high temperatures, the flux melts and penetrates surface reaching fractures or cavities in the stone.